 If you are looking for other cheesecake and no-bake dessert inspiration, we have plenty of ideas.
 On the cheesecake front, we can offer recipes for Banoffee Cheesecake with Salted Caramel as well as a lighter Blackberry Coconut Cheesecake and a baked Chocolate Cheesecake.

-But we also have an incredible no bake Lemon Tart with Dark Chocolate and Ginger, a choice of Panna Cotta (Vanilla with Berry Coulis; White Chocolate, Lavender and Blackberry; or White Chocolate served with Honey-Roast Figs) and some simple yet delicious no churn ice cream recipes.
+But we also have an incredible no bake Lemon Tart with Dark Chocolate and Ginger, a choice of Panna Cotta (Vanilla with Berry Coulis; lavender Blackberry; Raspberry; or White Chocolate served with Honey-Roast Figs) and some simple yet delicious no churn ice cream recipes.

 For everything else, check out our beautiful gluten free Recipe Index… an on-line book of FREE ideas.